NerdyProjects/dt8852/README.md

 Requested configuration is send to the device while calling decode_next_token.
 The process is done, if the passed modes sequence is empty.

 Currently the correct mechanism of precisely when to send the commands to the device is not well understood.
-More often than not, the device ignores the send commands.
+More often than not, the device ignores the sent commands.
 The current implementation tries to mitigate this by periodically sending the command, and then waits if it has the desired effect.
 This method is not perfect, resulting in incorrect device configuration.
 Of course, you can always use the device's own buttons to set the desired mode at any time.

 **`get_recordings()`**  Generator function yielding all recorded sessions and data.